 Financial risk arises through CIL's holdings in financial assets, financial liabilities, insurance/reinsurance assets and policyholder/cedant liabilities.
-The key financial risk is that the net asset value of CIL reduces as a result of movements in financial markets and / or credit defaults, affecting the Company's solvency and liquidity position.
+The key financial risk is that the net asset value of CIL reduces as a result of movements in financial markets and/or credit defaults, affecting the Company's solvency and liquidity position.

 The key drivers of financial risk are: interest rate risk, currency risk, credit risk, and inflation risk.
-A financial market risk framework is in place to enable CIL to manage market risk via a set of stress tests, calibrated at a 1-in-200 one-year event, and subject to an overall market risk limit.
+A Financial Market Risk framework is in place to enable CIL to manage market risk using risk appetite limits, risk monitoring, stress and scenarios tests and formal reporting.